ortiza5/modding-vivaldi/making-mods/advanced-js/injectCSS.md

 CSS styles are fairly easy to add to Vivaldi, and most of the time you will probably use Vivaldi's native CSS mods manager.
 But for JS mods that require a little bit of CSS, you may want to combine the CSS in Javascript.

+The benefit is that it's all in one file, and easier for users to install.
+The downsides are that the CSS is harder to customize, and the code is a bit harder to write.

 <!-- tabs:start -->

 #### ** **JavaScript Template** **